w3c/wai-tutorials/source/images/textual.html.erb.md

 ## Mathematical expressions
 {:.ex}

 Historically, math expressions have often been presented as images because of the difficulty of presenting equations and special math symbols with HTML.
-However, MathML is emerging as the prefered presentation of accessible math on the web.
+However, MathML is emerging as the preferred presentation of accessible math on the web.

 ### … using an image
 {:.ap}